Social Assistance Summaries

-In Newfoundland and Labrador, social assistance is referred to as Employment and Income Assistance (EIA).
+In Newfoundland and Labrador, social assistance is referred to as Income Support (IS).

-EIA provides financial benefits and other services to eligible low-income people to assist in meeting daily living expenses.
-Basic benefits include a family and individual benefit (to assist with expenses such as food, clothing, personal care, household maintenance, and utilities) and a shelter benefit (to assist with rent and mortgage costs).
+IS provides financial benefits and other services to eligible low-income people to assist in meeting daily living expenses.
+Basic benefits include a family and individual benefit (to assist with expenses such as food, clothing, personal care, household maintenance, and utilities) and a shelter benefit (to assist with rent, mortgage costs, utilities and municipal taxes).

 How many people claim social assistance?

-On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Employment and Income Assistance program in 2018, and 32,800 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers are similar to the previous two years (2017 and 2016).
-Over the longer term the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace more recently.
+On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Income Support program in 2019, and 32,600 beneficiaries (individual claimants, their partners, and dependent children).
+These numbers are similar to the previous three years.
+Over the longer term, the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace more recently.
 Cases and beneficiaries of Income Assistance saw a steeper drop in 2021.

 Figure 1NL – Yearly cases and beneficiaries of Income Support (IS) in Newfoundland and Labrador, 1997 to 2020

 What proportion of the population receives social assistance?